gematik/techblog/_posts/2023-01-11-no-builder-in-kotlin.markdown

 excerpt: "<br/>Java has Lombok with its @Builder annotation.
 How to replicate this functionality when moving the codebase to Kotlin<br/><br/>"
 ---

 Kotlin was developed  as a "better Java", with the interoperability with it being a primary concern.
-Not totally coincidentally that makes moving from Java to Kotlin very straight forward.
+Not totally coincidentally that makes moving from Java to Kotlin very straightforward.
-Most features of Java and its immediate ecosystem including the likes of Lombok have direct or not so direct counterparts.
+Most features of Java and its immediate ecosystem including the likes of Lombok have direct or not-so-direct counterparts.
-So while rewriting a Java project to Kotlin, should you e.g. encounter a Lombok @Data annotation, it's easy to choose a `data class` on Kotlin's side.
+So while rewriting a Java project to Kotlin, should you e.g. encounter a Lombok @Data annotation you can simply use a `data class` on Kotlin's side.

 **But what about Lombok's @Builder annotation?
 There seems to be no in-build builder facility in Kotlin.
 Do we have to implement a Builder for each class manually?**